doyensec/ajpfuzzer/README.md

 ![CPing message using AJPFuzzer](http://i.imgur.com/22lHxX3.png)

-Obviously, it is possible to send more complex messages by specifying the appropriate testcase and arguments.
+Obviously, it is possible to send more complex messages by specifying the appropriate test case and arguments.
 Please refer to *?list <command>* for all details on a specific command.

 For example, we can send a fully customized *ForwardRequest* type message using: